-/YOU ARE VERY COMFORTABLE crafting
+YOU ARE COMFORTABLE crafting plans and setting goals to measure your progress.

-plans and setting goals to measure your progress.
-You derive a sense of fulfillment and satisfaction when you achieve the goals you set for yourself.
-This allows you to feel empowered and in control, which is a nice feeling, particularly as it avoids the stress of uncertainty.
 At the same time, you are aware of the commonly shared belief that humans are the most intelligent species, the apex of creation, with the intellectual ability to control nature.
 And you have come to realize this assumption is most frequently contradicted by reality, particularly when we think in a linear way, acting outside the cycles of Nature.